 Being a single father and raising a child successfully on your own takes a great deal of time and commitment.

 Research has even suggested that single‐custodial‐father families are distinct from single‐mother and 2‐biological‐parent families in terms of sociodemographic characteristics, parenting styles, and involvement.

-Becoming a single father also carries with it the potential of a strong bond and the joy of seeing your little one grow up into a healthy and well adjusted adult.
+Despite all the difficulties, being a single father also carries with it the potential of a strong bond and the joy of seeing your little one grow up into a healthy and well-adjusted adult.

-Get some support
+1. Get some support

-Being a single dad is hard, and having the right support network around you can make all the difference.
-Do you have friends or family you trust and can easily talk to?
-Let those people help you as you move forward.
+Our first advice for single dads would be to let those people help you as you move forward.
 Look out for parents’ groups or seek out support online from others in your situation.